-Dancers in the Ulster Program are strongly encouraged to attend practice twice a week, but there is an option to attend once a week at this stage.
+Dancers in the Ulster Program are strongly encouraged to attend practice twice a week to encourage skill development, but there is an option to attend once a week at this stage.
 Classes are 45 minutes in length as students continue to develop their attention and focus.
 Students are normally age five at time of enrolment to participate in this program, and enrolment is open in September and January each year.

 In this program students are introduced to the Irish language, and learn to say hello, goodbye and thank you to their teachers in the Irish language each class.
 Students learn to distinguish between their right and left foot, point their toes as well as learn their first dance routines.
 Students are invited to try competition at the Beginner level however this is always optional.
 Dancers graduate from the Ulster program when they have learned their beginner jig and reel in soft shoes, and can perform those dances with support from their teacher.
 At this level, students are invited to perform at public performances and school celebrations called ceilis.